Groups and bodies

 Reference

 A reference group is the first group in any document.
 It automatically contains three workplanes, one for each axis.
 Neither the group nor its workplanes can be deleted.
 Reference groups can’t be added explicitly.
+Pressing delete on a reference workplane hides it.
+I can be made visible in the group settings of the reference group.

 Sketch